 Although the population of the Snap community slowly declined during the mid-20th century following World War II, the church continued to grow.
 While they were able to fund the construction of a one-room, wood stove-heated building to host their services, they still lacked many modern conveniences such as running water, bathrooms, and air conditioning.
 However, the congregation remained passionate about the Gospel, and they eventually conducted services twice monthly until finally establishing a full-time pastorate in 1951.
 During this period, they were able to make some improvements to the building, such as Sunday school rooms and new furniture.
 However, the church had many young pastors that were just starting their careers out of the two-year East Texas Baptist school in Marshall, so none of them stayed for a long time.

 That all changed in 1967, when Bro.
 Freddy Mason was called to pastor Cedar Grove while he was still in college.
-Since that time, both the church building and family have grown significantly.
+Over almost 56 years of his leadership, both the church building and family grew significantly.
 As new programs were added, including women's, men's, youth services, and annual vacation Bible schools, the congregation grew and also continued to expand its facilities to support our various programs.

 In recent years, the church has seen significant growth, as newer facilities and quality programs for children and youth have attracted young families from all over Panola County.
-Recently, the church celebrated Bro.
-Freddy's 50th anniversary as our pastor, and we continue to expand our reach in the community and around the world with our focus on service and missions to affect change in God's kingdom.
-Our most recent addition was the Doug Waldrop Educational Wing, which we pray will be used to prepare this next generation to make its impact on the world for Christ.
+We continue to expand our reach in the community and around the world with our focus on service and missions to affect change in God's kingdom.
+We pray that our recent addition of the Doug Waldrop Educational Wing and the expansion of our gym will be used to prepare this next generation to make its impact on the world for Christ.